Custom homes

 Daily living

-Circulation and household rhythm need to be designed in, not fixed later.
+Circulation is designed in, not fixed later.

 Kitchens, entries, mudroom flow, storage, and family gathering space usually decide whether the house feels easy to live in after the excitement wears off.